HermesGermany/galapagos/docs/galapagos_user_guide.md

    At some point, you want to make business events in your application available to other applications.
    To create an API topic, proceed similarly as for internal topics.
-Select "Create topic" in the left menu and select target environment (only DEV / TEST is possible for creation) and your application.
-Select the appropriate topic type, usually events.
+Select "Create topic" in the left menu and select target environment (only DEV is possible for creation) and your application.
+Select the appropriate topic type.
    A few new input fields now appear:

    <p align="center">